YashIndane/webcube/README.md

 ## Working

 The six images of six faces have there respective `data_uri`, which are submitted by a form when you click `get solution`.
 This `data_uri` are converted to images and saved.
+Next the function from `order_image.py` renames and creates new images (format example face_0.png to face_5.png), according to images that have central tile colour matching in the order ``

 ## Building docker image